carleshf/carleshf.github.io/_posts/2019-04-28-first-problems-from-letcode.md

 published: true
 category: blog
 layout: post
-title: First problems from LetCode
+title: First problems from LeetCode
 ---

-During this month I have been doing some research about the interview process in Apple, and from _Glassdoor_ answers I discovered [`LetCode`](https://leetcode.com).
+During this month I have been doing some research about the interview process in Apple, and from _Glassdoor_ answers I discovered [`LeetCode`](https://leetcode.com).

 As we can read from [this Quora answer](https://www.quora.com/What-is-Leetcode):